asrashley/dashpiff/README.md

 # dashpiff
-Lambdas that allow the removal of PIFF sample encryption data from a DASH stream, to work around clients that are not able to handle these UUID boxes appearing in the stream.
+Services that allow the removal of PIFF sample encryption data from a DASH stream, to work around clients that are not able to handle these UUID boxes appearing in the stream.